A combinatorial proof of the Degree Theorem in Auter space: Connectivity of the d-up-link

-Note that $r$ is clearly a poset map and the identity map on elements of $A$, so $r$ is a poset retraction onto $A$.
-Since $r(f) \leq f$ for all $f \in X$, paragraph 1.3 in \cite{Q} implies that $r$ induces a homotopy equivalence between their geometric realizations.
+Note that $r$ is a poset map that is the identity on its image $Y$.
+Also, $r(f)\leq f$ for all $f\in X$, so $r$ induces a homotopy equivalence between $|X|$ and $|Y|$ \cite[Section~1.3]{quillen78}.
+But $|X|$ is precisely the d-up-link of $\Gamma$, so the d-up-link is homotopy equivalent to $\bigvee S^{d_0(\Gamma)-V}$ by Corollary~\ref{cor:upcor}. \end{proof}